facebook/create-react-app/documate/docs/setting-up-your-editor.md

 }
 ```

+> Note
+>
-> Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](advanced-configuration.md).
+> The URL may be different if you've made adjustments via the [HOST or PORT environment variables](advanced-configuration.md).

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.